Working with a UX Design Agency VS. an In-House Design Team in 2020

 A few practical tips when you need to decide between hiring a UI/UX design agency or building a design team in-house.

-When designing a software product or building a website and you are not in a design studio, you might be faced with a choice between trusting a UX agency to develop it for you, go at it yourself with no UX experience, or to hire a UX/UI designer to join your in-house design team.
+When designing a software product or building a website and you are not in a design studio, you might be faced with a choice between trusting a UX agency to develop it for you, go at it yourself with no UX experience, or hiring a UX/UI designer to join your in-house design team.

 Pros And Cons Of Hiring a UX Agency